hspec/hspec/doc/index.markdown

 ## About this manual

-We currently brush this manual up for the upcoming `1.4.0` release of Hspec.
+We are currently brushing up this manual for the upcoming 1.4 release of Hspec.
 If you want to help,
 [grab the sources from GitHub](https://github.com/hspec/hspec) and `/join #hspec` on freenode!

 ## Other resources